 There are no provisions under Spanish law regarding alternatives to detention for asylum seekers; meaning applicants in CIE, penitentiary centres or ad hoc spaces at borders.

-Under the Aliens Act,[1] the only cautionary alternative measures that can be taken concern foreigners that are subject to a disciplinary proceeding, under which removal could be proposed, and they are the following:
+Under the Immigration Law,[1] the only cautionary alternative measures that can be taken concern foreigners who are subject to a disciplinary proceeding, under which removal could be proposed, and they are the following:

 - Periodic presentation to the competent authorities;